ehynds/jquery-notify/README.markdown

 Once the widget is initated on the container, the template is saved and removed from the DOM.
 If you'd like a close link in your template, simply assign the anchor the "ui-notify-close" class.

+Define any variables you want to include in this template using `#{varname}` syntax.
+You can call these anything you'd like.

 ### Step 2

 Initiate the widget on the container, optionally passing in a hash of default options: